fathurwithyou/fathurwithyou/README.md

 - **Web:** Express, Next, TS, MongoDB, Postgre, Flask.

 ## Currently Learning, Developing, or Managing
 I'm currently diving deeper into Machine Learning System.
 I manage the Competition and Community in Himpunan Mahasiswa Informatika (HMIF) ITB also setting the problem for Datavidia in Arkavidia 9.0.
+Now learning GO for backend services.

 ## How to Reach Me
 - **Email:** rizkyfathur326@gmail.com